 a.
 Newsletter subscriptions

 Newsletters are like the modern-day mailbox.
-Instead of delivering the news right at your doorstep, it’ll be delivered directly to your inbox.
+Instead of delivering the news right to your doorstep, it’ll be delivered directly to your inbox.

 If you’re starting to build your email list, adding a section on your physical therapist website where people can easily subscribe to your newsletters can help you with that.